Danny Pinter: Professional career

+Indianapolis Colts

 Pinter was selected by the Indianapolis Colts with the 149th overall pick in the fifth round of the 2020 NFL draft.

-Pinter got his first playing time as a rookie at center on September 26, 2020 against the New York Jets when the Colts relieved the left side of their starting offensive line once victory was imminent.
+Pinter got his first playing time as a rookie at center on September 26, 2020, against the New York Jets when the Colts relieved the left side of their starting offensive line once victory was imminent.

 Pinter caught his first career NFL touchdown in a Thursday Night Football game against the Jets from Carson Wentz on November 4, 2021.

 On August 29, 2023, Pinter was placed on injured reserve.

 On March 19, 2024, Pinter signed a one-year contract extension with the Colts.

+Baltimore Ravens

+On March 26, 2026, Pinter signed a one-year contract with a maximum value of $2.75 million with the Baltimore Ravens.
+On August 20, Pinter suffered a knee injury during practice, which was later revealed to be a torn patellar tendon, which prematurely ended his season.
+On August 26, Pinter was placed on injured reserve.